DANIEL MORGAN GRADUATE SCHOOL RESEARCH LIBRARY

 - Terrorism and Counterterrorism

-Online Guides and Tutorials
+Library Guides and Tutorials

 Students are introduced to relevant research materials for a specific course assignment.
 Librarians outline the research process and demonstrate the library catalog (KOHA), databases, and relevant open source resources.
 They can even create a course guide tailored to your assignment.
 Students get hands-on practice using these resources in the DMGS Library.

 Sessions are most effective when held during class time with the faculty member present and after students have received and begun thinking about a research assignment.
 Two weeks’ notice is required.
-To schedule instruction session, contact Ms. Walters.